 - Decorating with flowers: Not all flowers are edible, and even those that are may not be grown for consumption.
-For a full run-down on how to safely decorate your cakes with flowers, check out my almond poppy seed apricot cake tutorial.
+For more information, check out my post on how to safely use fresh flowers on cakes.

 - Storage: This cake will keep in the refrigerator, uncut, for 2-3 days.